Bibek-Luitel/bibek-luitel.github.io/_pages/about.md

 I am a doctoral candidate in the [Department of Educational Leadership](https://www.tamucc.edu/education/departments/edld/index.php) at [Texas A&M University-Corpus Christi](https://www.tamucc.edu/).

-With a focus on higher education finance, I'm a passionate researcher in educational leadership, diving into student financial aid and loans.
-My work examines the impact of student financial aid and loans on access and equity.
-I am interested in leveraging advanced quantitative statistical methods, machine learning, and deep learning to extract actionable insights from complex data.
-My objective is to engage in scientific inquiry into higher education finance to understand the contradictions, complexities, and nuances in student financial aid.
+My research focuses on higher education finance, student financial aid, and the access and affordability of higher education for students from low socioeconomic backgrounds.
+As a scholar, I have co-authored research reports, books, and articles.
+I have presented my work at notable conferences, including the American Educational Research Association (AERA), the International Council of Professors of Educational Leadership (ICPEL), and the Southwest Educational Research Association (SERA).

+I have served in academia for over a decade as a faculty member, teaching management courses to both graduate and undergraduate students.
+I have worked with nonprofit organizations in various capacities to support the education of underserved populations.

+For a comprehensive overview of my work, please refer to my [CV](https://bibekluitel.com/assets/pdf/cv_academic_bibekluitel.pdf) and [publications](https://bibekluitel.com/publications/).